 5. Have a plan for dental emergencies

-If your child chips or knocks out a tooth, take him or her to a dentist immediately.
+If your child chips or knocks out a tooth, take them to a dentist immediately.
 Besides, try to find the tooth that was knocked out and take it with you.
 To keep the tooth moist, put it in milk.
 A dental specialist will save your child’s tooth if possible.
 Also, make sure your child is wearing a mouthguard while playing sports.
-This is essential to help protect his or her teeth from potential injury.
+This is essential to help protect their teeth from potential injury.